 A bind reference is a parameter in a fourth "Bind" Parameter Mode, and will show up as purple text in parameter dialogs.
-A bind reference's bind expression will resolve to it's master.
-It can only be changed via its its UI, it's
+A bind reference's bind expression will resolve to its master.
+It can only be changed via its UI, its

 val property, or its bind master.
 A bind reference does not use its constant, expression or export parameter modes.

 The bind master is at the top of the bind chain and holds the current value.
 A Bind master parameter can have exports and expressions and generally works like any other parameter, but its value can also be changed indirectly by the bind references.
-Note: If a bind master parameter is changed by its references, it will enter constant mode.
+Note: If a bind master parameter is changed by its references, it will enter Constant Parameter Mode.

 Setting Up by Using Bind Expressions